Jheller11/application-tracker/README.md

 ## To do

-1. Add testing
-2. Accessibility
-3. PWA Optimization.
+1. PWA Optimization.
-4. Favicon
-5. Comment/Refactor
+2. Comment/Refactor
-6. Customize bootstrap generic elements?